MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 ### Performance tips

 * Materialized view query filters are optimized when filtered by one of the Materialized View dimensions (aggregation by-clause).
 If you know your query pattern will often filter by some column, which can be a dimension in the materialized view, include it in the view.
-For example: A materialized view exposing an `arg_max` by `ResourceId` that will often be filtered by `SubscriptionId`, the recommendation is as follows:
+For example: For a materialized view exposing an `arg_max` by `ResourceId` that will often be filtered by `SubscriptionId`, the recommendation is as follows:

  <table>
     <th>Do